Lippincott Covered Bridge

-The Lippincott Covered Bridge (also known as the Cox Farm Covered Bridge) is an historic, American wooden covered bridge that is located in Morgan Township in Greene County, Pennsylvania.
+The Lippincott Covered Bridge (also known as the Cox Farm Covered Bridge) is an historic wooden covered bridge in Morgan Township in Greene County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 This historic structure is a 27.75 ft, King post, truss bridge with a shingle covered gable roof.
 Erected in 1943, it crosses Ruff Creek.
 As of October 1978, it was one of nine historic covered bridges in Greene County.

-It was listed on the National Register of Historic Places in 1979.